NeuroTech-UCSD/Oz-Speller/README.md

 # Oz-Speller: A Fast Occipital Channel-Driven Steady-State Visual Evoked Potential-Based Virtual Keyboard

-## _**1.2**_-second classification, 85% accuracy, 32 classes
+## _**1.2**_-second speed, 85% accuracy, 32 choices
-This is the **ultimate EEG spelling machine** combined with a companion app that uses a **GPT-based language model** for locked-in patients to better communicate with their caretakers.
-All that speed is right in front of your retina, made more available than ever.
-Only a few lines in the command line, and you have it.</br>
+Check, check, and check.
+This is the **ultimate EEG spelling machine** combined with an intelligent companion app with a chatbot that uses a **GPT-based language model**.
+Designed with locked-in patients in mind so they can communicate with their caretakers more efficiently, it is user-centric as it is powerful.
+All that _**speed**_ is right in front of your retina, made more available than ever.
+Simply type in a few lines of code in your command line, and you have it.</br>

 ![GIF DEMO](./reports/figures/speller.gif)